ARandomRui/AntiGravityTesting/README.md

-# Final Year Project Overview
+# Testing Vibe Coding With AntiGravity

 This project explores the limits and opportunities of **vibe coding**, focusing on how modern AI coding agents handle creativity, ambiguity, and open-ended prompts.